 It is unknown whether Outlaw will face any suspension from the Virginia Tech athletic department though a decision seems unlikely to come before tomorrow given the recency of this.
 Virginia Tech has also not released any formal comment though Whit Babcock told the Roanoke Times that they are still receiving more information about the situation.

 Ty Outlaw has been productive in his final season with the Hokies averaging 8.7 points and 5.4 rebounds per game while shooting 45.5% from the field and 45.6% from three-point range.
-In San Jose, Outlaw had 7 points and 7 rebounds against Saint Louis
+In San Jose, Outlaw had 7 points and 7 rebounds against Saint Louis, and 10 points and 11 rebounds against Liberty.

 Photo Credit: Bobby Murray